Skip to content

 Checking that the GPU is being used correctly

 Running ssh <nodename> nvidia-smi will query the GPU status on a node.
 You can find out the node your job is using with the qstat command.
+You can also use the nvtools module to check that the GPU is being used correctly.

 In all examples below, the file tf_test.py contains the following Python code: